Yoga Narendra Malla

 Yoga Narendra Malla, also known as Yoganarendra, (Nepali: योगनरेन्द्र मल्ल) was a Malla dynasty king and the King of Patan.
 He was the son of Srinivasa Malla and reigned on Patan from 1685 until his death in 1705.

 Early life

-Yoganarendra was involved in administrating the kingdom from his early age because of his father.
+Yoganarendra was involved in administering the kingdom from his early age because of his father.
 However, his relationships with the local feudal lords soon began to deteriorate especially against a person named Bhagirath Bhaiya.
 Yoganarendra also indulged himself in illicit activities which caused his father to abdicate so that Yoganarendra would be busy ruling the kingdom.

 Reign

 Srinivasa Malla abdicated in 1685 and Yoganaraendra was crowned as the king in December of the same year.
 He began to get rid of his enemies and had Bhagirath Bhaiya murdered in 1690.
 He had a minister named Vamsidhara, who belonged to one of the feudal lords who ruled Patan.